BryanAim/100-days-of-code/log.md

 **Today's Progress** Finishes the Exercise tracker challenge using the internets help

-**Thoughts** Really challenging. havent mastered all the concepts yet
+**Thoughts** Really challenging. haven't mastered all the concepts yet

+### Day 44: June 13, Saturday

+**Today's Progress** Finished the last challenge on APIs and Microservices section, the File Metadata microservice.

+**Thoughts** This was quite easy, however my progress is not being recorded